uvicpraxis/uvicpraxis.github.io/metadata.md

 * Text formatting / font size
 * Unlockable content

-## Platform(s) (Required)
+## Platform(s) and Engine(s) (Required)
-This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting (with minor changes) for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting (with additions and minor changes) for our purposes.
 This data pertains to the entire game.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 1291 Advanced Programmable Video System
 * 3DO
 * ABC 80